 From the OSU MODIS satellite data, one can also see average (climate) and anomalous chlorophyll concentrations.
-By using the timeline at the bottom of the NVS screen, one can see that current chlorophyll concentrations are noticeably lower in spring 2017 than they were at the same time last year, particularly in the Salish Sea and off the coast of Washington (shown in the plots below).
-This year's lower chlorophyll concentrations may be the result of a variety of factors, including lack of sunlight and high turbulence from winds/waves, etc. Checking back over time, one can see patterns and compare data types to better understand ocean dynamics.
+By using the timeline at the bottom of the NVS screen, one can see that current chlorophyll concentrations are noticeably higher in spring 2020 than they were at the same time last year, particularly off the coast of Washington.
+This year's higher chlorophyll concentrations may be the result of a variety of factors, including sunlight or low turbulent mixing from winds/waves, etc. Checking back over time, one can see patterns and compare data types to better understand ocean dynamics.

-What other variables can be tracked in the NVS Climatology app?
+What else can be tracked in the NVS Climatology app?